alow711/Seedorf_lab-Host-age-prediction/README.md

 Here are brief descriptions of each folder:

-Qiime2_code:contains codes used with QIIME 2 v.2021.4
+Qiime2_code_metadata:contains metadata and codes used with QIIME 2 v.2021.4

 Qiime2_data_files:contains the QIIME output